twinnydotdev/twinny-docs/src/content/docs/teams/licensing.md

 | Free | 5 | permanent |
 | Team | as bought | one year, renewable |

-Everything the gateway does is in both plans: the admin page, usage per developer, key management, live configuration.
-The licence changes one number.
+Everything the gateway does is in both plans: the admin page, usage per developer, key management, live configuration, sign-in with a code.
+The licence changes the seat count and switches on [team policy](/twinny-docs/teams/policy/).

 ## Getting a licence